Mdlglobal-atlassian-net/cloud-adoption-framework.pl-pl/docs/organize/cloud-platform.md

 - Operacje IT
 - Zarządzanie IT
 - Infrastruktura IT
-- Networking
+- Sieć
 - Tożsamość
 - Wirtualizacja
-- Ciągłość biznesowa i odzyskiwanie po awarii
+- Ciągłość działania i odzyskiwanie po awarii
 - Właściciele aplikacji w ramach tej

 ## <a name="key-responsibilities"></a>Kluczowe obowiązki